EECS16A, Designing Information Devices and Systems I

 Even if you are convinced that you are the only person in the class who is struggling, please overcome any feelings of embarrassment or guilt, and come ask for help as soon as you need it -- we can almost guarantee you're not the only person who feels this way.
 Don't hesitate to ask us for help -- we really do care that you thrive!
 You can email eecs16a@berkeley.edu, or email / talk to any course staff at any time -- we’re happy to help.

-If you have COVID symptoms, please do not attend in-person activities.
+If you have symptoms of COVID or any other potentially contagious illness, please do not attend in-person activities.
 Instead, keep up with the class by watching the lecture recordings.
 We will post PDFs of each discussion worksheet on the course website, and post detailed solutions the next day, so you can follow along with discussion asynchronously.
-If you miss a lab section, you should try to make up the lab during buffer week.
+If you miss a lab section, please try to make up the lab during buffer week.
 However, if you would miss multiple labs or miss the buffer section due to illness, please email eecs16a.lab@berkeley.edu, and we will do our best to accommodate you.
-If you have contagious symptoms or COVID please do not attend the exam in person and reach out to us well ahead of the exam time (we will handle these situations on a case-by-case basis).

 If you have a medical emergency that would prevent you from keeping up with the class asynchronously or would prevent you from attending class in-person for a longer duration, please email eecs16a@berkeley.edu.